nestordemeure/anagram_design/README.md

 ### Splits (rewamped and systematized)

-Some letters have reciprocals, other letters with which they migh get confused: E/I, C/K, S/Z, I/L, M/N, U/V, O/Q, C/G, B/P, I/T, R/E, A/R (those relations go both ways: E is the reciprocal of I, and I is the reciprocal of E).
+Some letters have reciprocals, other letters with which they might get confused: E/I, C/K, S/Z, I/L, M/N, U/V, O/Q, C/G, B/P, I/T, R/E, A/R (those relations go both ways: E is the reciprocal of I, and I is the reciprocal of E).
 In this section we will call `A` a random letter, `A-` its reciprocal, and `B` any other random letter.

 Splits (with the exception of Leaves and Repeat) all have hard baseline, and soft variants (note the use of reciprocal to create soft variant, as well as the use of nearby position, and mirror positions):